streamingfast/firehose-docs/content/operate/guides/cosmos/syncing.md

 grpcurl -plaintext localhost:9030 sf.firehose.v1.Stream.Blocks | jq
 ```

 Make sure you have both [grpcurl](https://github.com/fullstorydev/grpcurl) and [jq](https://github.com/stedolan/jq) installed.
-If you don't, you should be able to find them on your preferred package manager
+If you don't, you should be able to find them on your preferred package manager.

 You should start seeing logs similar to this: